portainer/portainer-docs/docs/source/deployment.rst

 Then just use the portainer binary as you would use CLI flags with Docker.

+**Note**: Portainer will try to write its data into the `/data` folder by default.
+You must ensure this folder exists first.

 .. code-block:: bash

+  $ mkdir /data
   $ cd /opt
   $ ./portainer/portainer